-We will have until April 13, 2023 to consummate an initial business combination, with an automatic six-month extension if we have signed a definitive agreement with respect to an initial business combination within such 18-month period.
-However, if we anticipate that we may not be able to consummate our initial business combination by April 13, 2023, we may extend the period of time to consummate a business combination up to six times, each by an additional one month (up to October 13, 2023 to complete a business combination), subject to the sponsor depositing additional funds into the Trust Account as set out below.
+We initially had until April 13, 2023 to consummate the Business Combination, with an automatic six-month extension if we have signed a definitive agreement with respect to the Business Combination within such 18-month period.
+However, on April 13, 2023, we extended the period of time to consummate the Business Combination by one month, from April 13, 2023 to May 13, 2023.
+In connection with such extension, an aggregate of \$115,000 was deposited in the Trust Account.
 In connection with any such extension, public shareholders will not be offered the opportunity to vote on or redeem their shares.
-Pursuant to the terms of our amended and restated memorandum and articles of association and the trust agreement, in order to extend the time available for us to consummate our initial business combination, our sponsor or its affiliates or designees, upon ten days advance notice prior to the applicable deadline, must deposit into the Trust Account \$115,000 (\$0.005 per share in either case) on or prior to the date of the applicable deadline, for each one month extension (up to an aggregate of \$690,000, or \$0.03 per share, if we extend for the full six months).
-Any such payments would be made in exchange for additional private placement warrants to be issued by us to our sponsor or its affiliates or designees, as applicable, at a price of \$1.00 per warrant (for a total of 690,000 if payments are made for six such extensions), which warrants will be identical to the private placement warrants.
-We will only be able to extend the period of time to consummate a business combination by up to an additional six months.
-We will issue a press release announcing the extension at least three days prior to the applicable deadline.
-In addition, we will issue a press release the day after the applicable deadline, announcing whether the funds have been timely deposited.
-Our sponsor and i
+Pursuant to the terms of our Amended and Restated Memorandum and Articles of Association and the trust agreement, in order to extend the time available for us to consummate the Business Combination, our sponsor or its affiliates or designees, upon ten days advance notice prior to the applicable deadline, must deposit into the Trust Account \$115,000 (\$0.005 per share in either case) on or prior to the date of the applicable deadline, for each one month extension (up to an aggregate of \$690,000, or \$0.03 per share, if we extend for the full six months).
+Any such payments would be made in exchange for additional Private Placement Warrants to be issued by us to our sponsor or its affiliates or designees, as applicable, at a price of \$1.00 per warrant (for a total of 690,000 if payments are made for six such extensions), which warrants will be identical to the Private Placement Warrants.
+We will only be able to extend the period of time to consummate the Business Combination by up to an additional five months.
+We will issue a press release the day after the applicable deadline, announcing whether the funds have been timely deposited.
+Our sponsor and its affiliates or designees are obligated to fund the Trust Account in order to extend the time for us to complete the Business Combination, but our sponsor will not be obligated to extend such time.